2019 Forum for Directors of Luxembourg Credit Institutions

 Michael also served as Senior Subsidiary Governance Officer, EMEA (ex UK) with responsibility for all subsidiary governance matters within RBC across its business platforms in Europe.
 He served as Company Secretary to multiple group companies and is specialized in corporate governance within financial institutions.
 Recent speaking engagements include the European Commission’s 17th European Corporate Governance Conference as well as expert engagements throughout Europe, Asia, and Africa covering board liability, the role of the chair, and corporate governance regulation.

 Prior to relocating to Luxembourg in 2008, Michael practised corporate, commercial, and insolvency law in Canada.
-He is called to the Bar in Nova Scotia, Canada.
+He is called to the Bar in Canada, England, and Luxembourg.

 Michael is actively involved in the Luxembourg Bankers’ Association (ABBL) and the Luxembourg Institute of Directors (ILA), where he has dedicated significant time to enhancing corporate governance within financial institutions.
 Michael speaks English, French, and German.